-- 10.6 Transportation Services Agreement, dated as of December 18, 2003, between Kanders Aviation, LLC and the Company(incorporated herein by reference to Exhibit 10.23 of the Company's 10-K filed with the Securities and Exchange Commission on March 11, 2004). - 10.7 Clarus Corporation 2005 Stock Incentive Plan (incorporated herein by reference to Appendix A of the Company's Definitive Proxy Statement filed with the Securities and Exchange Commission on May 2, 2005). \ - 10.8 Form of Stock Option Agreement for the Clarus Corporation 2005 Stock Incentive Plan (incorporated herein by reference to Exhibit 10.1 of the Company's Form 10-Q filed with the Securities and Exchange Commission on November 3, 2005). \ - 10.9 Amendment to the form of Stock Option Agreement for the Clarus Corporation 2005 Stock Incentive Plan (incorporated herein by reference to Exhibit 10.1 of the Company's Form 8-K filed with the Securities and Exchange Commission on January 6, 2006). - 10.10 Stock Option Agreement, dated December 23, 2002, between the Company and Warren B. Kanders (incorporated herein by reference to Exhibit 4.6 of the Company's Registration Statement Form S-8 filed with the Securities and Exchange Commission on August 19, 2005). \ - 10.11 Extension Agreement, dated as of May 1, 2006, to the Employment Agreement, dated as of December 6, 2002, between the Company and Warren B. Kanders (incorporated herein by reference to Exhibit 10.2 of the Company's Form 8-K filed with the Securities and Exchange Commission on May 4, 2006).\ - 10.12 Letter Agreement dated August 6, 2009, between Clarus Corporation and Warren B. Kanders (incorporated herein by reference to Exhibit 10.1 of the Company's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on August 6, 2009).\ - 10.13 Letter Agreement dated August 6, 2009, between Clarus Corporation and Philip A. Baratelli (incorporated herein by reference to Exhibit 10.1 of the Company's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on August 6, 2009).\ - 23.1 Consent of Independent Registered Public Accounting Firm. (incorporated herein by reference to Exhibit 23.1 of the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 15, 2010).\ - 31.1 Certification of Principal Executive Officer, as required by Rule 13a-14(a) of the Securities Exchange Act of 1934.\\ - 31.2 Certification of Principal Financial Officer, as required by Rule 13a-14(a) of the Securities Exchange Act of 1934.\\ - 32.1 Certification of Principal Executive Officer, as required by Rule 13a-14(b) of the Securities Exchange Act of 1934.\\ - 32.2 Certification of Principal Financial Officer, as required by Rule 13a-14(b) of the Securities Exchange Act of 1934.\\ - \ Management contract or compensatory plan or arrangement. - \\ Filed herewith
+- 10.6 Transportation Services Agreement, dated as of December 18, 2003, between Kanders Aviation, LLC and the Company(incorporated herein by reference to Exhibit 10.23 of the Company's 10-K filed with the Securities and Exchange Commission on March 11, 2004). - 10.7 Clarus Corporation 2005 Stock Incentive Plan (incorporated herein by reference to Appendix A of the Company's Definitive Proxy Statement filed with the Securities and Exchange Commission on May 2, 2005). - 10.8 Form of Stock Option Agreement for the Clarus Corporation 2005 Stock Incentive Plan (incorporated herein by reference to Exhibit 10.1 of the Company's Form 10-Q filed with the Securities and Exchange Commission on November 3, 2005). - 10.9 Amendment to the form of Stock Option Agreement for the Clarus Corporation 2005 Stock Incentive Plan (incorporated herein by reference to Exhibit 10.1 of the Company's Form 8-K filed with the Securities and Exchange Commission on January 6, 2006). - 10.10 Stock Option Agreement, dated December 23, 2002, between the Company and Warren B. Kanders (incorporated herein by reference to Exhibit 4.6 of the Company's Registration Statement Form S-8 filed with the Securities and Exchange Commission on August 19, 2005). - 10.11 Extension Agreement, dated as of May 1, 2006, to the Employment Agreement, dated as of December 6, 2002, between the Company and Warren B. Kanders (incorporated herein by reference to Exhibit 10.2 of the Company's Form 8-K filed with the Securities and Exchange Commission on May 4, 2006). - 10.12 Letter Agreement dated August 6, 2009, between Clarus Corporation and Warren B. Kanders (incorporated herein by reference to Exhibit 10.1 of the Company's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on August 6, 2009). - 10.13 Letter Agreement dated August 6, 2009, between Clarus Corporation and Philip A. Baratelli (incorporated herein by reference to Exhibit 10.1 of the Company's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on August 6, 2009). - 23.1 Consent of Independent Registered Public Accounting Firm. (incorporated herein by reference to Exhibit 23.1 of the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 15, 2010). - 31.1 Certification of Principal Executive Officer, Rule 13a-14(a) as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Principal Financial Officer, Rule 13a-14(a) as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Principal Executive Officer, Rule 13a-14(b) as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of Principal Financial Officer, Rule 13a-14(b) as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - Management contract or compensatory plan or arrangement.